Thursday, June 30, 2011

 MIAMI (Reuters) - Burglars snorted the cremated remains of a man and

-in the mistaken belief that they had stolen illegal drugs, Florida sheriff's deputies said on Wednesday.
+two dogs in the mistaken belief that they had stolen illegal drugs, Florida sheriff's deputies said on Wednesday.

 Read the whole thing.
 That took place about 90 minutes south of where I live.
 This next one happened about an hour north.